TZstatsADS/ProjectACS-s16c1t9-MajorMatters/output/README.md

 ### Research Questions
 ####To what extent does one's major determine his/her career?
 #####To stay or to betray?
 That is a (serious) question.
 * Do people work in fields different from their college major?
-How does this tendency vary accross major?
-Do fields favor certain majors?
+How does this tendency vary accross major?<br /> Do fields favor certain majors?
 * Let's say, how computer scientists have a Bachelor’s Degree in CS? <br /> *Income???*